 Owners of other EV brands, meanwhile, can go to stations that have plugs that fit their cars.
 Some charging stations charge a fee, while others are free.
 A website called PlugShare features a map with information on where the nearest public EV chargers are located, as well as whether it's free to use the charger or not.
 There are also other websites that provide similar information.

 Some car manufacturers are also giving new EV car buyers free charging deals.
 Those looking at buying an EV should consult with a car dealership for more details.

-Aren't there federal tax credits for those buying an EV?
+Are there federal tax credits for those buying an EV?

-Yes, but there is a catch.
+Yes, but there are some caveats.

-According to the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy, new EVs, as well as new plug-in hybrids, qualify for a federal tax credit up to $7,500.
+According to the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy, some new EVs, as well as new plug-in hybrids, qualify for a federal tax credit up to $7,500.

 What about incentives for buying an EV on a state or local level?

 There are state or local incentives for those who purchase an EV.
 They range from car purchase rebates, reduced car registration fee, use of carpool lanes on freeways, and discounts on buying a Level 2 charger for at-home charging.

 You can check with your relevant state and local government agencies, as well as your utility provider, for more details on any applicable incentives.